Looking for something?

 Resource Type: Article

-Occupational therapy is a long job title, but what does it actually mean?
+What does occupational therapy mean?
 An ‘occupation’ is anything we do.
-It could be going to school, drawing a picture or eating a meal.
-We are here to help children be as independent as they can in doing whatever matters to them.
-Here are some...
+It could be going to school, drawing a picture, or eating a meal.
+We are here to help children be as independent as they can be whilst doing whatever matters to them.
+Our occupational therapists in the metabolic...

 Resource Type: Article